brsynth/icfree-web/content/partners.md

 <p align="justify">

-The <b>Synthelis</b> is a biotech that offers more than 10 years of expertise in protein production using cell-free systems.
+<b>Synthelis</b> is a biotech that offers more than 10 years of expertise in protein production using cell-free systems.
 To date, the team has successfully produced over 230 difficult-to-express proteins using its cell-free technology.

 </p>